Stack of old books on a library table meant to signify long-form copy. Photo by Prateek Katyal on Unsplash.

 You don’t need to write a book for every topic you want to cover.
 Use long-form copy judiciously.

-Site visitors are not going to read multiple lengthy posts, so set up a few cornerstone pieces and create several shorter posts that link back to it.
+Site visitors are not necessarily going to read multiple lengthy posts, so set up a few cornerstone pieces and create several shorter posts that link back to it.
 You will enhance the authority of the cornerstone while also branching out to cover topics related to it, making your site a comprehensive resource that people–and search engines–will visit and recommend to others.

 Need help?